 The security lock box over the padlock provides better protection.
-The rubber seals fitted at each door opening location helps not enter water or moisture into the container.
+The rubber seals fitted at each door opening location help not enter water or moisture into the container.

 Another advantage of an open-sided container is that the amount of space can be utilized to its maximum.
-Apart from that, the stuffing and de stuffing are faster than other types of container.
+Apart from that, the stuffing and de-stuffing are faster than other types of containers.

-The bigger size of goods can be easily fit into an open side container, unlike other standard containers.
+The bigger size of goods can easily fit into an open-side container, unlike other standard containers.
 Another benefit of an open side container is that the sorting of goods can be easily done without offloading all items in the container.

 Tank containers are made of stainless steel with a protective layer of aluminum and polyurethane.

 The capacity of a fuel tank container varies from 27000 liters to 40000 liters.

 Both smaller and larger fuel tank containers are available.

 Approximately 4 lacks to 450000 are available at present which are owned by operators and leasing companies such as Stolt Tank Containers, Hoyer, Bulk haul, Newport and VOTG, etc all over the world.

 Most of the tank containers are manufactured as per ISO standards.

 The Air net Inlet valve is fixed to the top of the tank and used as a pressure device during loading and a recovery device during loading.